 I get it, your parents have already told you a thousand times to sit up straight and I’m sure you’ve already heard that it improves the way you look, improves your performance, and maybe even that it improves your energy levels and how you feel.
-All true.

 Well there are a couple things that good posture does to turn you into a dominant prehistoric beast.

 There is this thing called the “Golden Ratio”.
 This ratio is a mathematical equation that indicates proper symmetry of the body.
 Because I have the mathematical skills of a Tyrannosaurus Rex, I will not explain this equation and tell you instead that to adhere to the Golden Ratio, you need wide shoulders a narrow waist and a big butt.
 Any improvements you can make to any of those three areas, however small, will help.

 The cool thing about this ratio is that it has actually been researched scientifically and they’ve concluded that people who come close to that ideal shoulder to waist ratio are deemed more attractive by the opposite sex.

 The cool thing with good posture, is that because it alters the way the muscles fire, it will naturally make the body use the muscles that make your shoulder to waist ratio more pronounced.
 So when you work out, it makes those muscles work more and in turn grow more (if you eat and recover properly).

 For example, let’s say your pelvis is tilted forward.
 What happens is that now your belly actually looks bigger and it throws the ratio off.